Beamline Spectroscopy of Integrated Circuits With Hard X-ray Transition Edge Sensors at the Advanced Photon Source: Measurement Methods

 Three integrated circuit chips, unpackaged bare dies, were selected for the proof-of-concept XRF measurements.
 These samples were all of different process technologies, manufactured at commercial foundries.
 We chose a \SI{250}{nm} CMOS chip, a \SI{350}{nm} CMOS chip, and a \SI{130}{nm} SiGe BiCMOS chip, all approximately \SI{10}{mm} by \SI{20}{mm}.
 The exact metal stacks used are proprietary formulations, so the elemental compositions of these chips were not known to us beforehand.
-The chips were secured to Kapton film, and held securely with the bare front face of the chip at an orientation of \SI{45}{\degree} between the beam and detector.
+The chips were secured to Kapton film, and held with the front face of the chip exposed in the standard \SI{45}{\degree} scattering geometry shown in \cref{fig:diagrams}(a).
 The \SI{22.5}{keV} monochromatic X-ray beam illuminated a \SI{5}{mm} by \SI{3}{mm} area near the center of each chip.
 This beam spot size was chosen to ensure a low (less than \SI{2}{Hz} per TES pixel) incident count rate at the detector.
 Spectra were collected with the TES array for at least 8 hours, and then with a single-pixel Vortex silicon-drift detector for a similar length of time (at a much higher count rate, above $\SI{1}{kHz}$).

-The Vortex silicon-drift detector was separately calibrated using fluorescence from known metal foils.
+The Vortex silicon-drift detector was separately calibrated using fluorescence from the same Mn, Fe, and Cu metal foils.
 The TES pixels were calibrated directly from the integrated circuit spectra after the prominent peaks in the measured data were identified.
 For each pixel and each measurement, a power-law calibration curve was fitted to the identified peaks in the optimal-filtered pulse height histogram.
+We found the response of each pixel was linear over the energy range \SIrange{4}{20}{keV}.
 In this series of measurements, 15 of the 24 TES pixels in the array both measured sufficient counts and calibrated correctly.
 The inoperative pixels are primarily attributed to wiring defects or post-fabrication damage.
 The calibrated data from each working pixel were co-added and binned to produce an energy histogram for each sample, each containing \numrange{e5}{e6} total counts.